Course Goals

 • Learn the three basic mixed methods designs

-Introduction to Designing & Conducting Mixed Methods Research, a collaboration between Postgraduate Education and the Community Engagement program, is an online, eight-week course that offers an introduction to mixed methods research in the health sciences.
-During the course, formerly known as Introduction to Mixed Methods Research, participants will learn how qualitative and quantitative data can be integrated to capture the perspectives of patients, providers, communities, or healthcare organizations in order to answer complex research questions.
-The course will also cover formulating research questions, collecting and analyzing different types of data, choosing the appropriate mixed methods designs, and interpreting mixed method research results.
+Introduction to Designing & Conducting Mixed Methods Research, a collaboration between the Harvard Catalyst Education and Community Engagement programs, is an online, eight-week course that offers an introduction to mixed methods research in the health sciences.
+This course is ideal for learners who are planning or conducting their first mixed methods study.
+During the course, participants will learn how qualitative and quantitative data can be integrated to capture the perspectives of patients, providers, communities, or healthcare organizations.
+Course topics include: formulating mixed methods research questions, collecting and analyzing different types of data, choosing the appropriate mixed methods designs, and interpreting mixed method research results.
+The course also provides an overview of qualitative research concepts that are essential for conducting rigorous mixed methods research.
+Please note that this course does not comprehensively address complex mixed methods designs or other advanced topics in the field – these learners can request a mixed methods consultation via the Harvard Catalyst Community Engagement Program.

 Session dates